Public Meeting Calendar Guidance

 - The URL for public viewing is: publicmeetings.delaware.gov Opens in new window

 - The URL for authors is: pmc.delaware.gov Opens in new window

 The state’s Freedom of Information Act Opens in new window (FOIA) requires agencies to post public meetings on the Public Meeting Calendar Opens in new window at least seven days prior to the meeting.
 There are exceptions for emergency situations.
 If you enter a meeting less than seven days in advance, the calendar system will give you a warning to remind you that you may be out of compliance with FOIA.

 The act also requires that an agenda be added to the meeting notice at the time of posting.
 The system will remind you of that as well.
 At least once a week, the system audits for all meetings that are missing an agenda and emails the GIC of all the meetings that are out of FOIA compliance.
 Also, at least once a week, the system audits for all meetings that are missing final meeting minutes and emails the GIC of all the meetings that are out of compliance.

 Access to the Public Meeting Calendar (PMC) is controlled by the GIC in collaboration with state agency Information Security Officers (ISOs) to ensure that only agency staff who are properly authorized can create or edit a meeting listing.

 Local Government Access

 Local government access is defined by local managers and political leadership.
-Local government staff should contact the GIC at firstname.lastname@example.org directly for information about using the calendar system.
+Local government staff should confirm authorization of staff to access the Public Meeting Calendar (option: new user”) or ask general questions (option: “Other”) by using the PMC Request Form.

 State Agency Access